MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-bc.md

 #### Q6 How can I extend the dates of the query data used in the dashboard?

 If you have been using the dashboard since April or May, you are probably using query data for the last six months.
-To continue to include data before and during the shift to remote work, repeat the steps in [Set up the dashboard](#set-up-the-dashboard) and select **Last 1 year** for the time period.
-Be sure you complete the last step to remove or stop the auto-refresh for the preexisting queries that the dashboard will not use moving forward to save query processing time.
+You need to run new queries that include the last one year.
+See [Template update](#template-update) for details.

 #### Q7 How do I set up and run a Workplace Analytics query?